-The nature/nurture argument goes on forever.
+Nature/nurture argument goes on forever.
 How much of who we are is what we’re born with?
 How much of us comes from our families and our environment?
 So many musicians come from musical families, making us wonder if our talent comes from our genes or from being around music throughout childhood.

-You Cry Curing The Good Parts
+1. You Cry Curing The Good Parts

 When you’re all alone in the car, listening to a favorite track, the music is so good it makes you weep.
 When you’re stopped at a light, you’re air-drumming the big fill.
 You sing so loudly in the shower, your neighbors can hear you.
 If a guitar solo ever made you tear up, or you’ve made eye contact with other motorists while unapologetically belting out a big chorus, a life of musicianship might be for you.